Fellows to continue on virtually, March 15

 Feb 22, 2022

-As you probably know, the NNA Summit next month was cancelled along with the NNAF Fellowship; however, as we’ve all learned to do for the last two years, we’ve pivoted.
+Next month's NNA Summit next month has gone virtual.
+As we’ve all learned to do for the last two years, the News Fellows will pivot, as well.

 According to Lisa McGraw, public affairs manager, Michigan Press Association, the Fellowship will be available virtually and has about seven slots open.